Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Abstract

 \section{Abstract}

-The demand for high-quality medical imaging in clinical practice and assisted diagnosis has made 3D reconstruction in radiological imaging a key research focus.
-Artificial intelligence (AI) has emerged as a promising approach to enhancing reconstruction accuracy while reducing acquisition and processing time, thereby minimizing patient radiation exposure and discomfort and ultimately benefiting clinical diagnosis.
-This review explores state-of-the-art AI-based 3D reconstruction algorithms in radiological imaging, categorizing them into explicit and implicit approaches based on their underlying principles.
-Explicit methods include point-based, volume-based, and Gaussian representations, while implicit methods encompass implicit prior embedding and neural radiance fields.
-Additionally, we examine commonly used evaluation metrics and benchmark datasets.
-Finally, we discuss the current state of development, key challenges, and future research directions in this evolving field.
-Our project available on: \url{https://github.com/Bean-Young/AI4Radiology}.
+{The demand for high-quality medical imaging in clinical practice and assisted diagnosis has made 3D image reconstruction in radiological imaging a key research focus.
+Artificial intelligence (AI) has emerged as a promising approach for improving reconstruction accuracy while reducing acquisition and processing time, thereby minimizing patient radiation exposure and discomfort and ultimately benefiting clinical diagnosis.
+This review surveys state-of-the-art AI-based 3D reconstruction algorithms in radiological imaging and organizes them into four representation families according to how the reconstructed target is parameterized: discrete grid representations, explicit basis expansion representations, explicit primitive representations, and implicit neural representations.
+In particular, the review clarifies the relationships among these representation forms and highlights radiance field methods as a specialized subtype of implicit neural representation.
+In addition, we summarize commonly used evaluation metrics and benchmark datasets for radiological image reconstruction.
+Finally, we discuss the current state of development, major challenges, and future research directions in this rapidly evolving field.
+Our project is available at: \url{https://github.com/Bean-Young/AI4Radiology}.}